biorobotics/ReUSnakeStateEstimation/README.md

 ReUSnakeStateEstimation

 The general idea: Use a Matlab script/ROS code to control snake and read feedback.
-Send feedback to ROS using Matlab ROS toolbox.
+Send feedback out as ROS topics.
 Use reusnake_visualize to visualize the snake in Rviz.
 Use VINS-fusion to get visual odometry.
 We need to modify VINS-fusion to use additional information from snake sensors to improve the state estimation performance.

 ### Install